a-b-street/abstreet/docs/articles/map/article.md

   - Remove roads from all but the largest partition
   - Also remove cul-de-sacs (roads that begin and end at the same intersection), because they mess up parking hints and pathfinding.
-- `make/initial/mod.rs` and `make/initial/lane_specs.rs`: Interpret OSM tags and
+- `make/initial/mod.rs` and `make/initial/lane_specs.rs`: Interpret OSM tags to
-  parking hints to figure out what lanes are on each side of each road, also figuring out the total width of the road.
+  figure out what lanes are on each side of each road, also figuring out the total width of the road.
 - `make/initial/geometry.rs`: Figure out the polygon for each intersection, and trim back road center-lines to end at a face of the polygon.
   - For every road touching the intersection, get the polyline of each side,